Skip to content

 The audience setting controls who the runbook is written for:

-- AI Agent (Agentic) -- The AI agent executes the runbook autonomously, calling integration tools and completing steps without human intervention.
+• AI Agent -- The AI agent executes the runbook automatically using your connected integrations.

-- Human -- The runbook serves as a reference guide for technicians.
-The AI can surface it as context but does not execute it.
+• Human -- The runbook serves as a reference guide for technicians.

 How Runbooks Work with the AI Agent

-When a ticket arrives, the AI agent automatically matches it against your published runbooks.
-If a relevant runbook is found, the agent follows the documented steps using integration tools.
+When a ticket arrives, the AI agent can match it against your published runbooks.
+If a relevant runbook is found, the agent follows the documented steps using your connected integrations.

 Lifecycle